-Because MVSA and Article 9 deal with the same general subject matter, they should be read in pari materia.
-Both MVSA and Article 9 treat charges for negative equity, gap insurance, and extended warranty coverage as part of the "total sales price," "credit price," and "time price" in the sale of an automobile.
-In MVSA, the Texas state legislature specifically approved these charges as closely allied with the sale of automobiles in Texas.
+Because MVTSA and Article 9 deal with the same general subject matter, they should be read in pari materia.
+Both MVTSA and Article 9 treat charges for negative equity as part of the "total sales price," "credit price," and "time price" in the sale of an automobile.
+In MVTSA, the Missouri legislature specifically approved these charges as closely allied with the sale of automobiles in Missouri.
 They therefore clearly satisfy the "close nexus" test of Article 9.